lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-17.png)

 When we run with the gpu image the code is much faster as the GPU does most of the work.
-You can use the following command to monitor the GPU.
+You can use the following console command to monitor the GPU.

 {% include codeHeader.html %}
 ```console